 While contemplating the objects of the senses, a person develops attachment for them, and from such attachment lust develops, and from lust anger arises.
-From anger, complete delusion arises, and from delusion bewilderment of memory.
-When memory is bewildered, intelligence is lost, and when intelligence is lost one falls down again into the material pool.
+From anger, complete delusion arises, and from delusion, bewilderment of memory.
+When memory is bewildered, intelligence is lost, and when intelligence is lost, one falls down again into the material pool.
 (Bhagavad-Gita 2.63-63)

-The other component of our potential is karma.
-Simply put, karma means work, or rather the reactions to the work you have performed.
+Karma, the reactions to our actions, plays a crucial role in shaping our potential.
+Like the biblical saying, “As you sow, so shall you reap,” karma ensures balance in the universe.
+Our actions, whether good or bad, eventually return to us, influencing our life circumstances, including our physical body and environment.
+Simply put, karma means work, or rather, the reactions to the work you have performed.
 The bible states: As you sow, so shall you reap.
-The universe operates on a complex system of give and take in an effort to create balance.
+The universe functions on a delicate balance of give and take, striving for equilibrium.
+This principle applies to karma, where actions lead to corresponding reactions.
+By understanding this balance, you can align your actions with positive outcomes, ensuring that the energy you put into the world returns to you favorably.
 Everything in the universe is seeking balance, or the most natural state of being.
 It is the same with our karma.
 As a universal law, karma is always seeking a fair balance of good and evil.
 If you act in such a way to cause suffering to another, in time, that same suffering will reflect back to you.
 Not necessarily in this life, but eventually it will catch you.
 Much the same as an old parking ticket may follow you from state to state until you pay it off.

 Although our potential is unlimited, it is affected by the state of our mind and the nature of our karma, which subsequently determines the type of physical body we get, the place we will be born, and the people we will come into contact with.